-Series B Preferred Stock
+Series B Convertible Preferred Stock

-Our board of directors has designated 20,000 shares of our preferred stock as Series B Preferred Stock, convertible at any time at the holder's option into a number of shares of our common stock equal to \$1,000 divided by \$2.30 (the "Conversion Price").
-The material terms and provisions of the shares of Series B Preferred are summarized below.
-This summary of some provisions of the Series B Preferred Stock is not complete.
-For the complete terms of the Series B Preferred Stock, you should refer to the Certificate of Designation (the "Series B Certificate of Designation") filed as an exhibit to the Current Report on Form 8-K to be filed with the SEC in connection with this offering.
+The material terms and provisions of the shares of series B convertible preferred stock ("Series B Preferred Stock") are summarized below.
+This summary of some of the provisions of the Series B Preferred Stock is not complete.
+For the complete terms of the Series B Preferred Stock, you should refer to the Certificate of Designation (the "Series B Certificate of Designation") filed as an exhibit to the Current Report on Form 8-K we filed with the SEC on August 16, 2017.